Advanced Lean: Is It Right for You?

-If you’re thinking of becoming a Lean Leader, the Lean Methods Group’s Lean Leader Course offers a comprehensive program that includes a certification option.
-Explore these resources to learn more about the role of a Lean Leader and what you can expect from the program.
+If you’re thinking of becoming an Advanced Lean Leader, the Lean Methods Group’s Advanced Lean Course offers a comprehensive program that includes a certification option.
+Explore these resources to learn more about the role of an Advanced Lean Leader and what you can expect from the program.

 |Knowledge, Skills and Salary of Lean Leaders|